SIDDUPAAJI/Racing-game-using-java/README.md

 ## Project Overview

 This project implements a **two-player dice game** using **Java Applet**, **AWT**, and **event-driven programming**.
 Each player rolls a virtual die alternately.
 The first player to reach or exceed a predefined score threshold wins the game.
-The application visually renders dice faces, tracks scores, and displays the winner graphically.
+The application visually rendrrs dice faces, tracks scores, and displays the winner graphically.

 ---